 Part 3: Procedure for IC review of specific types of decisions

 1.32 A ‘deemed access refusal’ occurs where the statutory time for making a decision on an FOI request for access to a document has expired and notice of the decision has not been given.
 Where there has been a deemed decision, the OAIC will make inquiries with the agency or Minister.

-1.33 Where a substantive decision is made, and a notice under s 26 has been given, the OAIC will check whether the applicant is satisfied with the agency or Minister’s decision.
+1.33 Where a decision is made, the OAIC will check whether the applicant is satisfied with the agency or Minister’s decision.
 Applicants who are satisfied with the decision and do not wish to proceed with the IC review must advise the OAIC in writing.
 Applicants who are not satisfied with the agency or Minister’s decision must explain why they disagree with the decision and the basis on which they wish to proceed with the IC review.

 Access refusal decisions

 1.34 An ‘access refusal decision’ means (s 53A):

 - a decision refusing to give access to a document in accordance with a request

 - a decision giving access to a document, but not all the documents, to which the request relates

 - a decision purporting to give access to all documents to which a request relates, but not actually giving that access